 - Preferred seating.
 This will look different for each student and should include factors such as visual field, light (facing away from windows) and movement (busy school hallways), and the amount of visual complexity within the student’s visual field.
 Alternatively, you could say, Use black fabric to reduce visual complexity within the classroom (Visual field, Light, Movement, Complexity of array).

-- When looking at pictures of objects, highlight and talk about 2-3 salient features (Roman-Lantzy) (Color)
+- When looking at pictures of objects, highlight and talk about 2-3 salient features.
+(Roman-Lantzy) (Color)

-- Orient work sheets and materials left to right, for purposes of preliteracy (Visual field)
+- Orient work sheets and materials left to right, for purposes of preliteracy (Visual field) and to address visual fields.

-- When writing IEP goals, build the accommodation into the goal, including non-vision goals (“Susie will cut a 1/4″ thick red line with scissors”)
+- When writing IEP goals, build the accommodation into the goal, including non-vision goals (“Susie will cut a 1/4″ thick red line with scissors”).

 - Personal copies of materials for morning meeting (calendar, attendance, word of the day, weather, etc.).
 Even if a student is sitting close enough to see the materials from an acuity standpoint, the complexity from a distance of even a few feet is often too much to process even for some children in Phase III (distance, complexity of array).
+Maintaining visual attention at what we consider a comfortable distance, will be visually fatiguing for a student with CVI.

 - Personal copies of all important wall materials (word walls, class rules, math facts, etc.).
 Student can have a photo album on his iPad titled “wall materials” with a photograph of each item.
 While the class is reviewing the word wall, for example, the child can refer to the photo of the word wall on his iPad (distance, complexity of array).
+Apps such as Markup can be used to make quick, on the fly modifications to an image.

 We draw from the 10 characteristics to generate accommodations and modifications, and we also base goals and objectives on these characteristics.
 A good standard is one objective (or goal) for each unresolved CVI characteristic (we do not include the reflex characteristic).
-A goal to address visual fields for a child with a right visual field preference might look something like this: “given a preferred, visually alerting item placed slightly left of midline on her tray, in a quiet, visually simple environment, student will search for and locate the item.”
+A goal to address visual fields for a child with a right visual field preference might look something like this: “Given a preferred, visually alerting item placed slightly left of midline on her tray, in a quiet, visually simple environment, student will search for and locate the item.”
 Sometimes, in lieu of a separate objective to address each characteristic, some goals or objectives may incorporate several characteristics.
-Let’s consider this example: “After pointing to the salient features on a familiar photograph of an item, student will point to the corresponding salient features of a novel photograph of a different exemplar of that item.”
+Consider this example: “After pointing to the salient features on a familiar photograph of an item, student will point to the corresponding salient features of a novel photograph of a different exemplar of that item.”
 This characteristic addresses “complexity of object” and “visual novelty” simultaneously.

 Expanded Core Curriculum (ECC)

 The Expanded Core Curriculum (ECC) is another important source of goals and objectives for a child’s IEP.
 The ECC is essential for all children with visual impairments, including those with CVI.
-The ECC provides essential skills needed for independent living and working and includes the following areas: Compensatory or functional academic skills; Orientation and mobility; Social skills; Independent living skills; Recreation and leisure skills; Career education; Assistive technology; Sensory efficiency skills; Self-determination or self-advocacy.
+The ECC provides essential skills needed for independent living and working and includes the following nine areas: Compensatory or functional academic skills; Orientation and mobility; Social skills; Independent living skills; Recreation and leisure skills; Career education; Assistive technology; Sensory efficiency skills; Self-determination or self-advocacy.
 There is some overlap between these areas (i.e. some sensory efficiency skills are also compensatory skills; some technology skills are compensatory skills; etc.).
 Here are a few examples:

 Compensatory Skills – This may be the least self-explanatory area and can look so different for each child!